 All children must be picked up by authorized pick-up people.
 Authorized pick-ups can be found on the child's registration file under P1, P2 or the emergency contact chart.
+If staff have not met an authorized pick up person or cannot identify them upon arrival, staff must check I.D.
+Acceptable forms of identification include: Driver's License, State issued ID, or a matching phone number to the one listed on the child's registration file.
 If a Parent would like to add a new authorized pick-up to their account, they must contact the administrative office in writing.
+Staff will be notified through the message log.